tsackton/taelgar/People/Dunmari/Hada.md

 > A [[Dunmar|Dunmari]] [[Humans|human]] (he/him)
 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%%need to organize dates of werewolf stuff to get the correct death date for Hada, and capture date; also need to decide how to track campaign info for people heard about but not met%%

 The head scribe of the military section of the [[Tokra]] [[Archives]].
 He was researching, with [[Govir]], the events surrounding [[Exile of Fraternity of the Empty Moon]] in DR 1625 from [[Tokra]] in the [[Archives]], in support of [[Govir]]'s planned treatise on the miracles of the [[Five Siblings|Five Siblings]] in aid of the Nayan dynasty.
 %%^Date:1748%%